 - Do you have any other comments or suggestions?

-We look forward to your participation in these sessions.
-We have prepared two research reports that provide useful background information:
+Below are two research reports that provide useful background information:

 1. Content Analysis: A comparison between CASWE-ACFTS Educational Policy Statement and Standard for Accreditation and;